Now Hiring: Technical Assistance Project Manager

-Background: The Safe Routes to School National Partnership was founded in 2005 and is a network of more than 600 organizations.
-Its mission is to advance safe walking and bicycling to and from schools, and in daily life, to improve the health and well-being of America’s children and to foster the creation of livable, sustainable communities.
-The National Partnership is hosted by the non-profit Bikes Belong Foundation.
+Background: The Safe Routes to School National Partnership was founded in 2005 and is a network of more than 700 organizations.
+Our mission is to advance safe walking and bicycling to and from schools, and in daily life, to improve the health and well-being of America’s children, and to foster the creation of livable, sustainable communities.

-Annual Salary: This “at will” position offers a starting annual salary of $48,000 to $60,000/year, depending on experience, plus health insurance benefits, paid time off and optional participation in a deferred compensation plan.
+Annual Salary: This “at will” position offers a starting annual salary of $55,000 to $70,000/year, plus health insurance benefits, paid time off, and optional participation in a deferred compensation plan.
 A PC computer, telephone and internet access will be provided.
-All Safe Routes to School National Partnership personnel are employees of the Bikes Belong Foundation and work from home offices.
+Safe Routes to School National Partnership staff work from home offices.

 To Apply: Interested applicants should submit (via email) a cover letter, resume and three writing samples in one PDF file to firstname.lastname@example.org.
-The PDF file shall be named as follows: [LastName]_SouthernCoordinator.pdf.
-Ensure that the subject line of your email includes the text “Southern States Coordinator.”
+The PDF file shall be named as follows: [LastName]_Technical Assistance Project Manager.pdf.
+Ensure that the subject line of your email includes the text “Technical Assistance Project Manager.”
 We are not accepting email or telephone call inquiries.

 Visit www.saferoutespartnership.org for more information about the Safe Routes to School National Partnership.